AcronProjectGroup/DjangoImages/README.md

 - Debugging Useless links be like /accounts/
     In future I will implement it.

 In (Tag)Version 1.1.28
 - Implement Authorization System

 In (Tag)Version 1.1.29
 - Implement Posts App
 - Delete Books app because it's not neccesery

 In (Tag)Version 1.1.31
 - Create Docker
 - Implement PostgreSQL
 - Delete branch and restructure branch

+In (Tag)Version 1.1.34
+- Docker Configuration
+- Trying to Debugging docker compose

 ####################################################################################
 ####################################################################################